A2 Hosting boasts exceptional web hosting despite its lack of name recognition.

 You need to be able to provide A2 with your existing cPanel credentials for this to go smoothly.
 Otherwise, they may require a small fee for the added work.

-A2 is carbon neutral, which is also known as “green” hosting.
-They’ve partnered with Carbonfund.org to ensure that every server is carbon neutral.
+A2 has partnered with Carbonfund.org to ensure that every server is carbon neutral.
+That means they offset all the carbon emissions their services might produce.

 While this might not be a dealbreaker, I think it’s nice to use a web hosting service that cares about the environment.
 You can then turn this around and use it as a marketing strategy for your website as well.